 XRay findings: When people are overweight enough that it’s impossible to really feel what’s in the abdomen, I rely on XRay.
 I also will get an XRay if I feel a mobile mass, to verify the presence of extra poop.
 I often show my patients their XRay as a visual aid to help understand that treating functional constipation is going to require a very different protocol than treating regular, occasional constipation.

-How to treat functional constipation
+How to treat functional constipation, with or without dilation

 The treatment of functional constipation requires more diligence, patience, and consistency than the treatment of occasional constipation.
 You’re not just going to have to empty out a lot of extra stool.
 You’re going to have to give your colon time to shrink up again to get back to its normal size.
 And you’re also going to have to maintain that normal-sized, smaller colon or you will just develop the same problem again.